How To: Get Rid of Crows

 A lone scarecrow might not be too effective, but the strategies below—which work best when used consistently and in conjunction with one another—can frighten off your feathered foes.
 Just be sure to vary the position and location of items you utilize so clever crows won’t become desensitized to them.
 To send crows packing, use:

 • Decoys.
-Hang creepy crow Halloween decorations upside with the wings spread out.
-Crows will think these are their dead brethren and beat it, pronto!
+Hang creepy-crow Halloween decorations upside down, with their wings spread out.
+Thinking these are their dead brethren, crows will beat it, pronto!

 • Distress signals.
 Play recorded distress calls of other crows to keep them at bay.
-Noisemakers and the sounds of fireworks are also repellent.
-Just be considerate: Let close neighbors in on your noisy battle plan and find out the best time to enact it that won’t disturb others.
+Noisemakers and the sounds of fireworks are also a repellent.
+Just be considerate: Let close neighbors in on your noisy battle plan and schedule your noisemaking whenever it would be the least disruptive.

 Keep Them Away